The pre-arbitral referee procedure is specially designed to meet the needs of emergency cases requiring provisional measures on an urgent notice.

-It should thus not be construed in any manner as a substitute either to arbitration or to state courts with respect to the substance of a dispute, but simply as a means of obtaining rapidly an urgently required interim measure.
-The "Referee" provided for in the Rules is invested with the power of ordering provisional conservatory measures before a court or arbitral tribunal is seized on the merits.
+The pre-arbitral procedure is not a substitute for arbitration or state courts with respect to the substance of a dispute.
+Instead, it is simply a way of rapidly getting an urgently required temporary measure.
+The “Referee,” who is either chosen by the parties or appointed by the President of the Court, has the power to order provisional conservatory measures before a court or arbitral tribunal is seized on the merits.